ceremcem/server-connection-speed-test/README.md

 # Test Server Upload and Download Speeds

-1. Test the download speed from your server from your current location:
+1. Measure the download speed from your server to your current location:

 	1. Run `./download-speed-from-server.sh` on the target server
 	2. Follow the instructions

-2. Test the upload speed to your server from your current location:
+2. Measure the upload speed to your server from your current location:

 	1. Run `./upload-speed-to-server.sh` on the target server
 	2. Follow the instructions

-3. Test the machine's maximum possible upload and download speeds:
+3. Measure the machine's maximum practical upload and download speeds:

-	1. Run `./speedtest-cli`
+	1. Run `./speedtest-cli` on the target server.